R3Conclave/conclave-core-sdk/docs/docs/mail.md

 [`receiveMail`](api/-conclave%20-core/com.r3.conclave.enclave/-enclave/receive-mail.html) is invoked.

 In addition to the headers, there is also the _authenticated sender public key_.
-This is the public key of the client that sent the Mail item.
+This is the public key of the client that sent the Mail message.
 It's encrypted so that the host cannot learn the client's identity.

 ### Framing